astrada/google-drive-ocamlfuse/doc/Installation.md

 ## PPA repository

-I've set up a [PPA repository](https://launchpad.net/~alessandro-strada/+archive/ppa) where I've uploaded  .deb packages for Ubuntu 14.04, 16.04, 17.04, and 17.10 (i386, amd64, armhf, and arm64).
+I've set up a [PPA repository](https://launchpad.net/~alessandro-strada/+archive/ppa) where I've uploaded .deb packages for Ubuntu.
 To install the software using this method, run the following commands:

     sudo add-apt-repository ppa:alessandro-strada/ppa
     sudo apt-get update